Federal Title IX Information and Video

 |Guam Community College is committed to providing and maintaining a safe, comfortable and non-discriminatory learning and working environment for our entire campus community – students, employees, visitors, applicants, and third-party vendors. |

 OFFICE OF ENVIRONMENTAL HEALTH & SAFETY

-The Environmental Health & Safety Office is responsible for the College's Safety Program to include implementation, enforcement, and monitoring.
-The office also provides technical assistance to management in the implementation of said programs.
+The Environmental Health & Safety Office is responsible for implementing and monitoring GCC's Safety Program.
 Periodic unannounced (spot) inspections of all campus facilities and satellite high schools are conducted to identify possible local or federal OSHA related violations.
 Safety training is provided to faculty and staff personnel in coordination with the Human Resources Department.
 The Environmental Health & Safety Office also acts as an alternate liaison with any natural disaster as GCC's FEMA Project Coordinator.